 Welders can perform quickly and without the need for any cleanup.
 As well as being able to operate in quick succession.

 Minimal heat distortion.

 Can weld up to 4 thickness of material in one operation.

 Designed for assembly of metal components and the joining of flat faces.

-Here at Swift Metal Services we supply high quantities of welded componentry and steel assemblies.
+Here at Swift Metal Services, we supply high quantities of welded componentry and steel assemblies.
 The teams in our repetition welding and component assembly areas receive high levels of training and certifications.
 Therefore they are available to discuss the particular details of your componentry requirements.
-Furthermore, Swift have invested in the latest welding equipment and automated welding methods.
+Furthermore, Swift has invested in the latest welding equipment and automated welding methods.
 We utilise MIG welding, TIG welding and Spot welding, or a combination of these for welded componentry.